3 barges on Charles River loaded with fireworks ahead of Fourth of July display

 Fireworks by Grucci has a team of 14 people loading fireworks into mortars on three barges.
 The largest shells, which are about 10 inches in length, soar about 1,000 feet into the sky.

 The nation’s premier Independence Day display is totally computerized.
-The show is expected to last about 20 minutes, featuring more than 4,000 fireworks.
+The show is expected to last about 20 minutes and will feature more than 4,000 fireworks.

 “We have a time code which is synced with the track for the music and our time code enables us to have a direct timing with the device fire,” Habens said.